simjohan/Web-technology-project/README.md

+A description of our application can be found under “Overview of the website”.
+We have chosen to focus on Angular 2.0, and reasoning for this can be found in “The choice between Angular 2.0 and React”.
+Therefore the Angular 2.0 code is in the master branch of the project.
+In the master branch the newest, running code is located.
+The code we delivered in assignment 3.2 is located in the React and Angular branches.
+The other branches are used while we code different parts of the application, and there might be outdated code in these.

-### Getting started
+### Getting started: How to pack and run with webpack
 -----------
-Run project: How to pack and run with webpack
 1. Clone the project >
 git clone -b webpack https://bitbucket.org/trondaal/it2810-10-oppgave-3.git